 We're all natural optimists, over-estimating our chances of success.
 That's often a good thing – if we didn't think our effort was going to make a difference, we wouldn't try.

-You’ve got to make 2013 different.
-Not because there’s anything wrong with you as you are, but because for every year that you don’t make change, you make your failure habit stronger, closing up the possibility of future change.
+You've got to make this year different.
+Not because there's anything wrong with you as you are, but because for every year that you don't make a change, you make your failure habit stronger, closing up the possibility of future change.

 How much harder would you give this time a try if you thought you had a 100% chance of making it – of losing weight, getting published, or kicking your addiction?

 100% is impossible, but you can do better than what you've been working with.
 You can increase your expectations of success.

 Our forefathers didn't have the luxury of worrying about retirement – of some uncertain event 30 years into the future.
 For them, every week was a challenge enough.
 They couldn't afford to spare any energy.

 Now it's the other way around – those who invest do the best.
 But still, our natural inclination towards the present remains unchanged.

 No surprise that school children are unmotivated – we adults often have difficulty motivating ourselves for rewards that lie just a few months away (e.g. cookie now vs. look good four months later); children are expected to train for adulthood that is years into the future?
 Absurd!